Endone Tablets is a brand of medicine containing the active ingredient oxycodone hydrochloride.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Tell your doctor if you currently have or have had any of the following health problems/medical conditions.
+Tell your doctor if you currently have or have had any of the following conditions:

 - muscle weakness